kdeldycke/kevin-deldycke-blog/content/posts/maildir-deduplicate-110-released.md

 Because of the low unit-test coverage I'm not certain it is properly working on Python 3.x.
 So please [send me pull-requests](https://github.com/kdeldycke/maildir-deduplicate) to improve the situation.
-I'm not going to be picky: I'll be happy to merge them right away !
+I'm not going to be picky: I'll be happy to merge them right away!